TULiberalArts/Religion/pages/home.md

   MA in Religion
 layout: home3
 feature: true
+feature-title:
+feature-image: media/Religion Hero.png
+feature-body: >-
-feature-title: Understanding what religion is and how it works has never been more important.
+  Understanding what religion is and how it works has never been more important.
 Religious worldviews factor strongly into the arts,   business, diplomacy, law, medical, politics, practice and public health.
-feature-image: media/Religion Hero.png
 published: true
 ---
 ## Why Study Religion?